BCSC 240: Syllabus

 Personnel

-Instructor: Kevin Davis
+Course Instructor: Dr. Kevin Davis

-F 1-2 PM, or by appt.
+Office hours F 1-2 PM, or by appt.

 What is this Course About?

 Neurobiology is the study of the cells and circuits of the nervous system that mediate behavior.
-You will be introduced to the structure, organization and function of the brain, spinal cord and peripheral nervous system and its many roles, including control of sensation, perception, thought, and action.
-We will progress from understanding the basic components of the nervous system toward an appreciation for how these components work together to produce complex and highly coordinated behaviors.
-The course is roughly divided into four components: in the first, we will learn about the cellular makeup and gross organization of the nervous system.
-Then, we will learn about how cells work and communicate with one another at the synapse.
-We will then examine how the brain processes sensory information about the environment and controls movement.
-Finally, we will explore the neural control of species-survival behaviors including sleep, hunger, thirst, learning and memory and emotion.
+You will be introduced to the structure, organization and function of the brain, spinal cord and peripheral nervous system and its many roles, including control of sensation, perception, and action.
+We will progress from understanding the basic components of the nervous system toward an appreciation for how these components work togeth er to produce complex an d highly coordinated behaviors.

 How Will I Be Graded?

-You will complete 4 Unit exams in class.
-All exams will have a multiplechoice/short-answer type format.
-Unit exams will cover the course content immediately preceding the exam and will not be (per se) cumulative.
-Each Unit exam will be individually curved, and worth 25% of your total numerical grade.
-All Unit exams are mandatory!
+You will complete 4 unit exams in class.
+All exams will have a multiple choice /short answer type format.
+Unit exams will cover the course content immediately preceding the exam and will not be (per se) cumulative .
+Each unit exam will be individually curved, and worth 25% of your total numerical grade.
+All unit exams are mandatory!

-Thus, your total grade will be calculated as follows: 4 Unit exams or 3 Unit exams + 1 Final exam (4 x 25%) = 100%.
-Total grades are rounded to the nearest integer and letter grades assigned: A, 93-100; A-, 90-92; B+, 87-89; B, 83-86; B-, 80-82; etc.
+Thus, your total grade will be calculated as follows: the average of 4 unit exams or the average of 3 unit exams + 1 final exam (4 x 25%) = 100%.
+Average grades are rounded to the nearest integer and letter grades assigned: A, 93-100; A 90-92; B+, 87-89; B, 83-86; B-, 80-82; etc.

-All exams will take place in the lecture hall either during regularly scheduled class time for Unit exams or the time set by the Registrar for the Final exam.
+All exams will take place in the lecture hall either during regularly scheduled class time for unit exams or the time set by the Registrar for the final exam.
 The dates of these exams are identified on the lecture schedule.
-Please note the dates and times for the Unit and Final exams!
-If you believe you have a conflict that would prevent you from attending an exam, such as a school-sanctioned event, or you have missed an exam due to an extraordinary personal situation or illness, please email Dr. Davis as soon as possible.
+Please note the dates and times for the unit and final exams.
+If you believe you have a conflict that would prevent you from attending an exam, such as a school sanctioned event, or you have missed an exam due to an extraordinary personal situation or illness, please email Dr. Davis as soon as possible.

 Exam grades will be posted on Blackboard and an announcement sent out when they are available.
 Final letter grades will be posted via the Registrar after the final exam date.

-Only sufficient proof of illness or other extenuating circumstances will be considered for allowing you to complete course exams at a different time or to arrange a make-up.
-You will not be permitted to arrange a make-up on the basis of personal obligations, or because you have multiple exams on the same day.
+Only sufficient proof of illness or other extenuating circumstances will be considered for allowing you to complete course exams at a different time or to arrange a make up.
+You will not be permitted to arrange a make up on the basis of personal obligations, or because you have multiple exams on the same day.
 Please note the exam schedule before making travel arrangements.
 There will be no exceptions to this rule.

 Where Do I Look for Course Information?